sikaeducation/curriculum/courses/401/standards/build-relational-apis/topics/databases-intro/README.md

 | Mercy, Mercy | Cannonball Adderly |
 | Autumn Leaves | Cannonball Adderly |

 Since the data isn't combined in any column, it's much easier to work with individual pieces of data.
 There's still a problem with repeating the data, however.
-If one of the albums' musicians changes to "Julian 'Cannonball' Adderly", there will be no way to determine that it's still referencing the same musician as the other albums.
+If an album's musician changes to "Julian 'Cannonball' Adderly", there will be no way to determine that it's still referencing the same musician as the other albums.

 ### Relational Data